 The H2 tags represent the main parts following your H1 title.
 Then, the H3 tags will constitute the subparts that contain details or arguments about your H2 subtitle.
 The introduction of these two levels of subtitles will allow you to air your article by making it pleasant to read and to look at.

 - Secondary title tags must be placed under their parent title tag An H3 should not be placed before an H2 for example.
 It expresses the logical development of a point towards a more precise development and will thus naturally be placed below

 - Your text can contain several H2 and several H3 to 6 underneath, in the form of Russian dolls or drawers as I show you in the detailed structure at the end of the article

 The H4, H5 and H6 title tags

-For a detailed planIt may be appropriate to add H4, H5 and H6 subtitles, especially if your article is long and rich in content.
+For a detailed planit may be appropriate to add H4, H5 and H6 subtitles, especially if your article is long and rich in content.
 They can provide examples or key arguments on each of your parts.
-These sous-titres favorisent également la compréhension of your topic by providing additional information.
+These subtitles also facilitate understanding of your topic by providing additional information.

-Nevertheless, these levels of title must be used sparingly at the risk of tiring Internet users by cutting the reading of the article into small chunks.
-To avoid overusing them, you can use bulleted lists, which also allow you to have a more airy text.
+Nevertheless, these levels of titles must be used sparingly at the risk of tiring the Internet users by cutting the reading of the article into small pieces.
+To avoid overusing them, you can use bulleted lists which also allow you to have a more airy text.